 The University Theater at the Yale School of Drama

-Andrew Wood founded his acting studio in 2004.
-His intention was to create a setting in which to share the extraordinary approach
+Andrew Wood founded his acting studio in Los Angeles in 2008.
+His intention was to offer acting classes in Los Angeles in which he could share the extraordinary approach

 The Advanced Workshop is for students who have familiarized themselves with the approach taught at the Studio and have demonstrated their dedication to their work.
 This class gives such students the opportunity to work with Andrew and with each other in a more concentrated way than in the Essentials class.
 Students generally begin work on the scenes a month before the class starts.
 This means that when work is first presented in class, it is in a more developed condition than is possible in the Essentials class.
 Andrew often partners with Leah Zhang, certified Alexander teacher and MFA actor, for the scene work in the Advanced Workshop.
 Some Advanced Workshop class cycles focus on contemporary material, others on Shakespeare or Chekhov.

 The culture at Andrew Wood Acting Studio emphasizes dedication, commitment, excellence, collegiality, and a love of dramatic writing and the challenge of embodying it.